NEW ZEALAND

 Ka hewa au, e koro, kai te ao, i.

-To a dear one, who only in dreams
+To the dear one, who only in dreams

 comes to embrace me in spirit land